-Table 2-4 Touchpad component and its description
+Table 2-4 Touchpad components and their descriptions

-Component Description Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 26.
+Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 25 .
+(2) Left control zone Textured area that allows you to perform additional gestures.
+(3) Right control zone Textured area that allows you to perform additional gestures.